 [S32 39.742 E25 38.803]

 Have a look at Tortoise Hill on the left of the road.
 [S33 39.413 E24 30.610] This is an unofficial name given by the authors.
 Then the first pass of the journey, Combrink's Pass.
 If you do not like steep drops, watch the mountain to the left!
 Stop at the sheerest part of the pass, and you will see cycads growing on the opposite side of the valley below you.
 [S33 39.141 E24 30.325]

 At the top of Combrinck's Pass is Bergplaas.

 [Note: in case of emergency in this area, there is one small area of cellphone reception in the vicinity of S33 38.939 E24 30.219]

 This and the other plateaux were formed during the period of erosion and are an accumulation of the softer elements of the Table Mountain group, mainly the Goudini formation.
 This finer and more fertile soil supports grassy fynbos.
-The presence of grassland means also the presence of a wider variety of grazing animals.
+The presence of grassland also means the presence of a wider variety of grazing animals.
 On Bergplaas red hartebeest and zebras are frequently to be seen.
-At the far end of Bergplaas, a short walk off the road to the right will give you a good view of the old cableway which was used by the bygone farmers to transport produce and livestock across the chasm to and from the Enkeldoorn plateau, thereby saving several hours' drive.
+At the far end of Bergplaas, a short walk off the road to the right will give you a good view of the old cableway used by the bygone farmers to transport produce and livestock across the chasm to and from the Enkeldoorn plateau, thereby saving several hours' drive.